-Hello and welcome to Washington School for the academic year 2017-2018.
-This building houses approximately 545 students in grades Kindergarten through Six.
-We continue to grow this year with four sections of grades K-5 and three sections grade 6.
-We are very excited to welcome new staff to our family and look forward to their unique contributions to our community.
+Hello and welcome to Washington School for the academic year 2018-2019.
+This building houses approximately 550 students in grades Kindergarten through Six.
+We continue to grow this year with four sections of grades K-6.
+We are very excited to welcome new staff to our family and look forward to their unique contributions to our learning community.

 Creating and maintaining a learning environment that is inviting, safe, and academically challenging is our primary goal.
 To develop, mold and forge the leaders of tomorrow and a 21st Century School makes our life’s work extremely rewarding.
 The overall ambiance at Washington School and the quality of the instruction are enhanced as we develop a concordant relationship among the children, parents, teachers and community.